 Interested in trying them out?
 We’ve put together a list of some of the most popular AI content tools on the market right now.
 All relatively new, these tools are constantly tweaking both their features and pricing models.

-Jarvis started under the name “Conversion AI” and helps marketers create anything from Facebook ad copy to headlines, emails, and blog content.
+Jasper started under the name “Conversion AI”, then Jarvis and helps marketers create anything from Facebook ad copy to headlines, emails, and blog content.
 The tool currently works in and translates to 26 languages and allows you to tell it what tone of voice (funny, smart, …) to use.

 Copy.ai is an AI tool that offers you a range of text variations based on a description of what you want.
 You can choose the tone of voice, and you can do this for advertising copy, content for your social media channels, and product descriptions.
 The tool also comes with various copywriting formulas you can follow to write sales copy and it can even help you generate content ideas.